LacunaSoftware/docs/docs.en-us/articles/amplia-reg/index.md

 Amplia Reg can be used as a service (SaaS) or you can host your own instance.
 See the article [Amplia Reg on-premises](on-premises/index.md) for more information.

+## Integration

+See our [Integration Guide](integration/index.md) to get started with integrating your existing application to Amplia Reg.

 ## See also

 * [Amplia Reg changelog](changelog.md)